davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/api-tests/README.md

 ```
 python preprocess.py
 ```
 This will identify candidate identifiers and strings that will LIKELY (99.9% chance) return API results.
+The script now saves a list of candidate atoms **per endpoint** in `subset/valid_codes.json`.
-Takes a few minutes.
+Each test in `test.py` uses its own list of examples.
+Processing takes a few minutes.

 ## Run tests

-test.py will choose random examples from the preprocessed subset to test against the API.
+test.py will choose random examples from each endpoint's preprocessed subset to test against the API.
 The examples will be different every time you test.

 Run
 ```